La Catedral and El Tacuari: not much dancing, but there was applause

 Most of the artwork is by Bulacio, who studied art and architecture before turning towards music and tango.
 The resident cat, Tita weaves through the dancers, clearly used to the noise and the crowd.

-Diego had warned us that it’s a place to eat and socialise rather than dance, and he was right.
+Diego had warned me that it’s a place to eat and socialise rather than dance, and he was right.
 There were a lot of non-dancing tourists there to watch the show, but very few dancers indeed!

 It would be a fantastic place to go as a group.
 The (new) floor is amazing.
 The music is great.
 The environment is wow.
 And we could have the floor to ourselves.
 A plan for another time!